tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 > The de facto assumption for most of the twentieth century was that experience was assumed high-value unless proven otherwise.
 In technology, in software, this is no longer the case.
 Increasingly, instead, your experience beyond a certain point — say, 5-10 years, depending on many factors — is assumed low-value unless proven otherwise.

 The devaluation of experience means all of those bios that tech writers have that begin, "John such and such has more than 20 years of experience...." might be a little hollow.

 What's the solution?
 Evans says the trick to avoiding extinction is to keep learning:

 > The most important skill, one that truly doesn’t get old, is the meta-skill of constantly learning new things … and that meta-skill can rust and wither away, too, if it languishes unused.

 On the heels of Evans' article is another TechCrunch titled [In a knowledge economy corporate learning is necessary to survive](https://techcrunch.com/2016/10/30/in-a-knowledge-economy-corporate-learning-is-necessary-to-survive/) by Karl Mehta.

+{% include ads.html %}

 Mehta makes a similar argument as Evans but applies it to the corporation.
 Corporations must help their employees keep up with the rapid pace of technology to avoid stagnating with old, outdated processes and products.
 Mehta writes: